DmitrySharabin/mavo-mathjax/README.md

 | -------------------- | ---------------------------------------------------------------- |
 | `math-editor-create` | Allows you to modify the textarea for editing (via `env.editor`) |

-For more information, read [the MathJax docs](http://docs.mathjax.org/en/latest/index.html).
+You can find more information about the features supported by the MathJax library in [the official docs](http://docs.mathjax.org/en/latest/index.html).